trollman1337/backend/README.md

     ACCESS_KEYS=your-access-key-1,your-access-key-2

     Replace your-access-key-1 and your-access-key-2 with actual keys you want to use for authenticating API requests.
 You can add as many keys as needed, separated by commas.

-##Usage
+Usage
+Starting the Server

-    Start the server:
+Start the server using the following command:

 bash

 npm start

-This will start the server on port 4000 by default.
+The server will start on port 4000 by default.
 You can access it at http://localhost:4000.

-Making requests:
+Making Requests

 To make requests, you'll need to provide an access key in the x-access-key header.
 Here's an example using curl: